 Indicator (b).
-New Hanover Regional Juvenile Detention Center is one of ten Juvenile facilities run by the North Carolina Department of Public Safety (NCDPS).
-The agency also runs 55 adult facilities, including high-security institutions, medium and minimum-security prisons.
+Lenoir Youth Development Center is one of ten Juvenile facilities run by the North Carolina Department of Public Safety (NCDPS).
+The agency also runs 55 adult facilities, including high-security institutions, medium and minimumsecurity prisons.
 The Agency has a PREA Office with a Director and three staff that oversee the agency's compliance efforts across the numerous facilities.
 DPS policy clearly supports the PREA Coordinator's role in working with agency leadership and the various facilities.
 The Auditor was provided an agency flow chart showing the relationship between the PREA Coordinator who works in the North Carolina Department of Public Safety Central Office and DPS Juvenile Justice leadership.
-The New Hanover facility management knows PREA Office staff.
+The Lenoir facility management knows PREA Office staff.
 The PREA Coordinator reports to the Deputy Secretary of DPS in charge of Professional Standards, Policy and Planning.
 PREA Coordinator reports she has considerable access to senior agency leadership.
 Working in the portion of NC DPS that oversees Standard compliance and policy allows the PREA Coordinator (PC) to influence policy development consistent with standards.
+The NCDPS Juvenile PREA policy supports the authority of the PREA Office with multiple references in the policy including.
+"All materials provided to residents on the subject of resident sexual abuse and sexual harassment, and any lesson plans used during any presentations on this topic shall be approved by Department of Public Safety's PREA Office".

 Indicator (c).
 The NCDPS Juvenile PREA Policy defines the PREA Compliance Manager's (PCM) role in the institution.
 The Policy states, "Each center will have at least one (1) trained PCM with sufficient time and authority to coordinate efforts to comply with PREA standards.
 The PCM and an alternate will be designated in writing by the Center Director on the OPA- A16 form."
-The New Hanover Director was recently promoted from the PCM role to his current position, though the youth confirm he remains active in their PREA education.
-Center Supervisor Sherry Cain is the backup PREA Compliance Manager and was interviewed as the PCM to broaden the pool of individuals psoken with.
-Supervisor Cain was previously the identified staff member approved by the former Director to act in the PCM role in Mr. Reed's absence.
-Form OPA-A16 which designates the PCM was provided to support the role of the PREA Compliance Manager at New Hanover Regional Juvenile Detention Center.
+Director Jordan had named Youth Counselor Supervisors Rose Best and David Cobb as the primary and secondary PCMs for the facility.
 Interview with the facility Director supports the PCM has sufficient access and ability to influence policy and procedures toward ensuring PREA compliance.
+The Auditor spoke with both PCMs in the course of the visit and observed regular contact between the Director, Assistant Director and the PCMs.